planetrl/planetrl.github.io/draft.md

 Figure 9: Comparison of agent designs.
 Plots show test performance for the number of collected episodes.
 We compare PlaNet using latent overshooting (Equation 8), a version with standard variational objective (Equation 3), and a version that trains from a random data set of 1000 episodes rather than collecting experience during training.
 The lines show medians and the areas show percentiles 5 to 95 over 4 seeds and 10 rollouts.<br/>
 </figcaption>
 </div>

-**Agent designs**&nbsp;&nbsp; Figure 9 compares PlaNet with latent overshooting to versions with standard variational objective, and with a fixed random data set rather than collecting experience online.
-We observe that online data collection helps all tasks and is necessary for the finger and walker tasks.
-Latent overshooting is necessary for successful planning on the walker and cup tasks; the sparse reward in the cup task demands accurate predictions for many time steps.
-It also slows down initial learning for the finger task, but increases final performance on the cartpole balance and cheetah tasks.

 **One agent all tasks**&nbsp;&nbsp; Additionally, we train a single PlaNet agent to solve all six tasks.
 The agent is placed into different environments without knowing the task, so it needs to infer the task from its image observations.
 Without changes to the hyper parameters, the multi-task agent achieves the same mean performance as individual agents.
 While learning slower on the cartpole tasks, it learns substantially faster and reaches a higher final performance on the challenging walker task that requires exploration.